kjarmicki/ads-tracker/README.md

 image ads can have client's X and Y points associated with the place of the click) and a document database seems like a good fit for this case.

-I've chosen Express as a web framework because to me it represents a sweet spot between a low-level native `http` module and an invasive, do-it-all solutions like NestJS.
+I've chosen Express as the web framework because to me it represents a sweet spot between a low-level native `http` module and invasive, do-it-all solutions like NestJS.

 ### Code style

 I'm not using classes and `this` in objects on purpose.
-I consider these parts of the language dangerous and unnecessary and I only interact with them if an integration with external modules requires it.
+I consider these parts of the language dangerous and unnecessary and I only interact with them if integration with external modules requires it.
 I found that object-oriented design based on composition rather than inheritance can be easily and elegantly expressed without the need for classes.

 ### Code architecture